Do the place up

 Keep your landlord happy when you move out

-Repair any damage you've caused and clean your home from top
+Repair any damage you've caused and clean your home from top to bottom.

 Was a detailed schedule of dilapidations drawn up together with the lease contract?
 You're not responsible for damage caused by normal wear and tear or force majeure.you don't need to concern yourself with any damage or defects that are listed in it.

 - If you've drilled holes in the wall, fill them.